All Episodes

 Because I think the world does want the United States to pay.

-So how does how are we simultaneously once again now paying the the brunt of of the cost of of that defense for our allies while they are making Russia and Putin rich again, and Joe has given Plutin and Russia a waiver to build his pipeline while simultaneously,
+So how are we simultaneously, once again, now paying the brunt of the cost of that defense for our allies while they are making Russia and Putin rich again?

-you know, with a stroke of a pen ending high paying career jobs in the energy sector by stopping the Keystone XL pipeline, even making us now more dependent on Russia for our energy needs.
+And Joe has given Putin and Russia a waiver to build his pipeline while simultaneously, you know, with the stroke of a pen, ending high-paying career jobs in the energy sector by stopping the Keystone XL pipeline, even making us now more dependent on Russia for our energy needs.

-So absolutely uh correct uh Sean.
+So absolutely correct, Sean.

 The Europeans would like to have their cake and eat it too.

-Basically, they would like the United States to pay the lion's share for their defense, and what that does, it creates further disunity within NATO.
+Basically, they would like the United States to pay the lion's share for their defense.

 He cannot do that.

-I mean, now that he's gonna be able to turn off the spigot for our Western European allies, and and now they become more reliant on him, if not completely reliant on him for their lifeblood of their economy.
+I mean, now that he's going to be able to turn off the spigot for our Western European allies, and now they become more reliant on him, if not completely reliant on him for their lifeblood of their economy, what does Putin then do with that power that is being handed to him?

-Okay, and that that's the nuance.
+Okay, and that's the nuance.

 So we relied on that.

-All our war fighting capabilities is very reliant on space.
+All our warfighting capabilities is very reliant on space.

 Stay right here for our final news roundup and information overload.

-All right, news round up information overload hour 800 nine four one Sean.
+All right, news roundup, information overload hour 800-941.

-Like, I mean, their their audiences are minuscule.
+Like, I mean, their audiences are minuscule.

 I mean, Seth Myers gets 750,000 viewers a night, 229,000 in the demo.